Spread, then Target, and Advertise in Waves: Optimal Budget Allocation Across Advertising Channels: Introduction

-For the case where the objective is a sum of sigmoids (e.g., individuals make a decision whether they are convinced or not by a specific party before deciding to vote), which is a relaxed version of voting between two alternatives, we show that the optimal control can be approximated just by knowing the agents who change their minds at the terminal time in the optimal allocation (\emph{late-deciders} \cite{hayes1996marketing}).
+For the case where the objective is a sum of sigmoids, which is a relaxed version of voting between two alternatives, we show that the optimal control can be approximated just by knowing the agents who change their minds at the terminal time in the optimal allocation (\emph{late-deciders} \cite{hayes1996marketing}).

-In sum, the work represents a new confluence of the literature on consensus dynamics and optimal control theory, while providing significant novel structures, computational algorithms, metrics, and insights to the optimal capital allocation for advertising problem.
+In sum, our work represents a new confluence of the literature on consensus dynamics and optimal control theory, while providing significant novel structures, computational algorithms, metrics, and insights to the optimal budget allocation for the multi-channel advertising problem.